andreyshabalin/snowcat/README.md

 ## 3. Run RFMIX estimation of local ancestry

 We can now run RFMIX for each chromosome.
-We do to parallelize running RFMIX as it is very a memory intensive program.
+We do not parallelize running RFMIX as it is very a memory intensive program.

 The RFMIX output is saved in `rfmix_out` directory.